-A. A National Assembly of the membership will be held at least once a year at a place and time determined by the Executive Committee in consultation with the Circle of Directors.
-Meeting sites should be proposed for the coming three years, if possible, at each National Assembly.
+A. A National Assembly of the membership will be held at least once every two years at a place and time determined by the National Assembly committee and approved by Executive Committee in consultation with the Circle of Directors.

 B. Written notice of the date, time, and place of the National Assembly will be sent to all members at least five months in advance through the FCM publication, FCM Newsletter.